2024 Perry High School shooting: Perry County, Tennessee

-On September 22, 2025, a retired police officer was arrested for sharing a Facebook meme image quoting Donald Trump's response to the 2024 Perry High School shooting that "We have to get over it" in response to a planned memorial for the shooting death of conservative political activist Charlie Kirk.
-The charges alleged that the man intended to commit a mass shooting against Perry County High School in Tennessee, though Perry County Sheriff Nick Weems later admitted that he knew the reference to Perry High School in the meme referred to the mass shooting event in Iowa.
+On September 22, 2025, retired police officer Larry Bushart was arrested for sharing a Facebook meme image quoting Donald Trump's response to the 2024 Perry High School shooting that "We have to get over it" in response to a planned memorial for the shooting death of conservative political activist Charlie Kirk.
+The charges alleged that Bushart intended to commit a mass shooting against Perry County High School in Tennessee, though Perry County Sheriff Nick Weems later admitted that he knew the reference to Perry High School in the meme referred to the mass shooting event in Iowa.
 Bail was set at $2 million, and prosecutors postponed a hearing to reduce bail from October 9 until December 4, 2025.
+After charges were dropped in late October, Bushart sued the county and its sheriff for first-amendment rights violations in December.
+The sheriff's office settled for $835,000 in May 2026.